lightning/bolts/08-transport.md

 ## Lightning Message Key Rotation

-Changing keys regularly and forgetting previous keys is useful to prevent the decryption of old messages in the case of later key leakage (i.e. backwards secrecy).
+Changing keys regularly and forgetting previous keys is useful to prevent the decryption of old messages, in the case of later key leakage (i.e. backwards secrecy).

 Key rotation is performed for _each_ key (`sk` and `rk`) _individually_.
 A key